Dr Pepper: Name

 Theories about the origins of the soft drink's name abound.
 One possible reason that the name was chosen was the practice, common at the time of the drink's creation, of including Dr. in the names of products to convey the impression that they were healthful.

 A theory often cited is that the drink was named after an actual doctor, one Charles T. Pepper of Rural Retreat, Virginia.
 Morrison may have named the drink after the doctor in gratitude for Pepper having given Morrison his first job.
 However, Milly Walker, Collections Manager / Curator for the Dublin (Texas) Dr Pepper Bottling Co.
 Museum, has stated that U.S. Census records show that a young Morrison lived in Christiansburg, Virginia, 40 mi away from Rural Retreat, and that "there is not one piece of evidence that Morrison ever worked for Charles T. Pepper in Rural Retreat".
 Another story tells of Morrison naming the drink after Charles T. Pepper because the doctor granted Morrison permission to marry Pepper's daughter, but the girl in question was only eight years old at the time that Morrison moved to Waco.

-A Dr. William Alexander Reed Pepper of Christiansburg is another possible inspiration for the soft drink's name.
-In the census that shows Morrison living in Christiansburg and working as a pharmacy clerk, a Dr. Pepper is recorded on a subsequent page.
-Since census takers at this time were walking from door to door, and these census entries are close to each other in the record, it appears that Morrison and this Dr. Pepper lived close to each other.
-Furthermore, Pepper is recorded as having a 16-year-old daughter, named Mary Ann "Minnie".

 The period (full stop) after Dr was used intermittently in Dr Pepper logos until the 1950s, when, after some debate, it was discarded permanently, for stylistic and legibility reasons.
-A logo that debuted at that time had slanted text, in which Dr. resembled Di:.